 Attribute to set the output format for date/time/timestamp columns on a per cursor basis.
-It takes the same values as the connection.datetimeformat instance variable and defaults to the creating connection object's settings for date/time format.
+It takes the same values as the connection.datetimeformat instance variable and defaults to the creating connection object's settings for connection.datetimeformat.

 .decimalformat